 When Sunset Valley Elementary opened in August 1971 it was considered to be out in the country.
 Much of the area around the school was farm land or undeveloped.
 Many of the roads had only just been paved in the 1960s.
 The City of Sunset Valley, which had been incorporated in September 1954, was beginning to feel the expanding City of Austin bumping up against its boundaries.
-The photo at the right shows Brodie Lane (left side of photo) around the 1960s about 1 mile south of the school
+The photo at the left shows Brodie Lane (left side of photo) around the 1960s about 1 mile south of the school

 The school had under 250 students in grades one through six that first year.
 Kindergarten was still being established in Texas.
 Most of the new students were drawn from Joslin, Cunningham and Barton Hills Elementary schools.
 The school serviced essentially all of what was then considered southwest Austin.